eclipse-archived/ceylon-lang.org/documentation/1.1/reference/interoperability/ceylon-from-java.md

 probably sensible to wrap calls to Ceylon methods in a Java-side `try/catch` which handles this possibility.

-If you really need to catch `java.lang.Error` from Ceylon you have to catch `ceylon.language::Throwable` and then decide whether you really have the error you're interested in.
+If you really need to catch `java.lang.Error` from Ceylon you have two choices:

+* you can catch `ceylon.language::Throwable` and then decide whether you really have the error you're interested in (e.g. from its error message).
+This has a tendency to be bug-prone (exception messages can change), but doesn't require your module to be JVM only.

+* if you're willing to have a JVM-only module you can explicitly import `java.lang.Error` and catch it directly.

 ### Type conversions